 It only remains to explain in detail two peculiarities connected with the sin-offering.
 First, it differed according to the theocratic position of him who brought the sacrifice.
-For the high-priest on the Day of Atonement, (Leviticus 16:3) or when he had sinned, "to the rendering guilty of the people," (Leviticus 4:3) that is, in his official capacity as representing the people; or if the whole congregation had sinned through ignorance;14 and at the consecration of the priests and Levites a bullock was to be brought.
+For the high-priest on the Day of Atonement, (""Leviticus 16:3) or when he had sinned, "to the rendering guilty of the people," (""Leviticus 4:3) that is, in his official capacity as representing the people; or if the whole congregation had sinned through ignorance;^{fg14} and at the consecration of the priests and Levites a bullock was to be brought.
 This was the highest kind of sin-offering.
-Next in order was that of the "kid of the goats," offered for the people on the Day of Atonement, (Leviticus 16:5) and on the other festivals and New Moons; (Numbers 28:15, etc.; 29:5, etc.) also for the ruler who had sinned through ignorance; (Leviticus 4:23) for the congregation if aught had been committed by any individual "without the knowledge of the congregation;" (Numbers 15:24) and, lastly, at the consecration of the Tabernacle.
-(Leviticus 9:3, 16) The third kind of sin-offering consisted of a female kid of the goats15 for individual Israelites, (Leviticus 4:28, etc.; 5:6) and of a ewe lamb for a Nazarite (Numbers 6:14) and a leper.
-(Leviticus 14:10) The lowest grade of sin-offering was that of turtle-doves or young pigeons offered at certain purifications; (Leviticus 12:6; 15:14, 29; Numbers 6:10) or else as a substitute for other sacrifices in case of poverty - in extreme cases something resembling to, or "as a meat-offering" being even allowed.
-(Leviticus 5:11-13)
+Next in order was that of the "kid of the goats," offered for the people on the Day of Atonement, (""Numbers 28:15, etc.; 29:5, etc.) also for the ruler who had sinned through ignorance; (""Eleviticus 4:23) for the congregation if aught had been committed by any individual "without the knowledge of the congregation;" (""Leviticus 9:3, 16) The third kind of sin-offering consisted of a female kid of the goats^{fg15} for individual Israelites, (4004Leviticus 4:28, etc.; 5:6) and of a ewe lamb for a Nazarite (4004Numbers 6:14) and a leper.
+(4004Leviticus 14:10) The lowest grade of sin-offering was that of turtledoves or young pigeons offered at certain purifications; (4001Leviticus 12:6; 4004Leviticus 12:10) or else as a substitute for other sacrifices in case of poverty - in extreme cases something resembling to, or "as a meat-offering" being even allowed.
+(4001Leviticus 5:11-13)

 Secondly, the blood of the sin-offering was sprinkled, not thrown.
-In the case of a private Israelite, it was sprinkled, that is, either jerked or dropped successively on each of the four horns16 of the altar of burnt-offering - beginning at the south-east, thence going to the north-east, then the northwest, and finishing at the south-west, where the rest of the blood was poured at the bottom of the altar through two funnels that conducted into the Kedron.
-On the other hand, when offering bullocks and goats, whose carcasses were to be burned without the camp, the officiating priest stood in the Holy Place, between the golden altar and the candlestick, and sprinkled of the blood seven times17 towards the Most Holy Place, to indicate that the covenant-relationship itself had been endangered and was to be reestablished, and afterwards touched with it the horns of the altar of incense.
+In the case of a private Israelite, it was sprinkled, that is, either jerked or dropped successively on each of the four horns^{fg16} of the altar of burnt-offering beginning at the south-east, thence going to the north-east, then the northwest, and finishing at the south-west, where the rest of the blood was poured at the bottom of the altar through two funnels that conducted into the Kedron.
+On the other hand, when offering bullocks and goats, whose carcasses were to be burned without the camp, the officiating priest stood in the Holy Place, between the golden altar and the candlestick, and sprinkled of the blood seven times^{fg17} towards the Most Holy Place, to indicate that the covenant-relationship itself had been endangered and was to be reestablished, and afterwards touched with it the horns of the altar of incense.
 The most solemn of all sacrifices were those of the Day of Atonement, when the high-priest, arrayed in his linen garments, stood before the Lord Himself within the Most Holy Place to make an atonement.
 Every spot of blood from a sin-offering on a garment conveyed defilement, as being loaded with sin, and all vessels used for such sacrifices had either to be broken or scoured.